 Railways Big and Small Help Deliver Canada’s Amazing Products to the World

-Canada’s freight rail industry is the backbone of our economy, transporting more than $320 billion worth of goods each year on a network that runs from coast to coast.
+Canada’s freight rail industry is the backbone of our economy, transporting approximately $380 billion worth of goods each year on a network that runs from coast to coast to coast.
 Our freight railways serve customers in almost every part of the Canadian economy: from manufacturing, to the agricultural, natural resource, wholesale and retail sectors.

-Freight railways have Canadian operating revenues of more than $18 billion a year.
-Together, with our country’s approximately 40 local and regional railways—or shortlines—they open the doors to trade for Canadian businesses.
+Class 1 freight railways, together with our country’s approximately 40 local and regional railways—or shortlines—open the doors to trade for Canadian businesses.
 Shortlines provide vital first-mile/last-mile service to customers not served directly by Class 1 railways.
-By moving traffic to and from the main lines, where CN and CP handle the long-haul transportation, they help the manufacturing and resource sectors access world markets.
+By moving traffic to and from the main lines, where CN and CPKC handle the long-haul transportation, they help the manufacturing and resource sectors access world markets.

 Helping Canadian Businesses Compete—and Win—in the Global Marketplace